 4.5.
 Carrier Claims.
 Buyer is solely responsible for filing claims against a carrier for Products shipped FOB shipping point under ¶ 4.1 and ¶ 4.1.1 that Buyer did not receive, were received in damaged condition, or for which Buyer has other claims against the carrier.
 Seller will provide Buyer with all information that Buyer reasonably requires for its claim.

 5.1.
 In General.
-Seller hereby warrants to Buyer that at the time of shipment its Products shall conform to Buyer’s written specifications (“Specs”) and shall be free from defects in material and workmanship for 90 days from date of manufacture.
+Seller hereby warrants to Buyer that at the time of shipment its Products shall conform to Seller’s written specifications (“Specs”).
 The preceding warranties do not cover damage to the Product or any other damages of any kind that result from or arise out of (i) improper use of the Product, (ii) storage below 40 degrees F. or above 77 degrees F., and/or (iii) Buyer’s failure to take any other precautions described by Seller in its product literature.
 BUYER UNDERSTANDS AND AGREES THAT THE FOLLOWING PROVISIONS ARE A MATERIAL PART OF THE BARGAIN BETWEEN THE PARTIES:

 5.1.1.
 Warranty of Good Title.
-Seller hereby warrants to Buyer that (i) the title in the Products conveyed from Seller to Buyer is good and its transfer rightful; and (ii) the goods are delivered free of all security interests, liens, and liens (except for any PMSI of Seller and other liens filed of record to which Buyer previously consented).
+Seller hereby warrants to Buyer that (i) the title in the Products conveyed from Seller to Buyer is good and its transfer rightful; and (ii) the Products are delivered free of all security interests, liens, and liens (except for any PMSI of Seller and other liens filed of record to which Buyer previously consented).